Chee Dale Walk

 This is a walk to take your time over, there being so much to see.
 Even though it’s only 4 miles (5 miles if you use the alternative start accessible by bus), it’s well worth allowing a whole morning or afternoon if the weather’s set fair.
 A circular walk, you’ll travel through two distinct landscapes: the secretive, deep-cut gorge of Chee Dale, followed by the higher, much more open farmland typical of the White Peak.

-IMPORTANT: This is not a walk for when the river is high, and even in fine weather, following the length of the gorge involves some easy scrambling up and down rock steps.
+IMPORTANT: This is not a walk for when the river is high.
+Even in fine weather, following the length of the gorge involves some easy scrambling up and down rock steps.

 Need-to-know

-• Free parking at Topley Pike layby (no toilets; no height restriction; no overnight parking or camping).
+• Free parking at Topley Pike layby (no toilets; no height restriction).

-If you're travelling by BUS, see the notes on "Public transport (BUS)" in the "Getting there" section, then refer to the alternative start described in the walk directions.
+If you’re travelling by bus, see the “Getting there” section for more information on bus services, then refer to the alternative start described in the walk directions.

-The alternative start also offers the Pay & Display Wydale car park (£1.50 up to 1 hour, £3.50 up to 4 hours, £4.50 all day), and wheelchair access to the track alongside the River Wye, as far as Blackwell Mill cottages.
+For the alternative start, use the Wyedale car park (£1.50 up to 1 hour, £2.50 up to 2 hours, £4.00 up to 4 hours, £4.75 all day; payment by card (no coins) or by phone using RingGo location 51730; charges apply every day 9am–6pm).
+This car park also has flat access to the track alongside the River Wye as far as Blackwell Mill cottages.

-• 2 to 2½ hours at a leisurely pace (or 2½ to 3 hours is you use the alternative start)
+• 2 to 3 hours at a leisurely pace (or 2½ to 3½ hours if you use the alternative start)

 • A wide variety of terrain, from easy walking across fields, to scrambling up and down rock steps close to the river.
 In winter, or after prolonged rain, some sections can get very muddy, or may be flooded.